zzzprojects/EntityFramework-Classic/docs/pages/features/query-filter.md

 ## Getting Started

 ### Global Query Filter
-You can create **Global Query Filter** by creating the filter in your context constructor.
-All your context instances will use created `QueryFilter`.
+You can create a **Global Query Filter** inside your context constructor.
+This filter will be used by all your context instances.

 ```csharp
 public class EntityContext : DbContext